 1. Pick the harder vertical.
 Healthcare communications is structurally more defensible than consumer or corporate PR.
 The complexity creates the moat.

-3. Hire engineers, not just communicators.
-The firms that will win the AI Communications era are the ones building data infrastructure underneath the PR practice.
-Weiss did this 15 years before it was obvious.
+2. Hire engineers, not just communicators.
+The firms that will lead the next decade are the ones building data and analytics infrastructure underneath the PR practice.
+Weiss did this years before it was obvious.

 That is what he built.
 That is the bet most PR firms missed.